winitzki/scall/tutorial/programming_dhall.md

 The functions `sizeF` and `depthF` have type `F a Natural → Natural` and may need to count the number of values of type `a` or iterate over all values of type `Natural` stored inside the data structure of type `F a Natural`.

 If `F x y` is a foldable functor with respect to both `x` and `y`, it means that we can iterate over all values of type `x` and separately over all values of type `y` stored in `F x y`.
-For convenience, let us define the types of the `Foldable` instances corresponding to the two functors obtained from the bifunctor `F` by fixing one of its type parameters:
+For convenience, let us define the types of the `Foldable` evidence corresponding to the two functors obtained from the bifunctor `F` by fixing one of its type parameters:

 ```dhall
 let Foldable1 = λ(F : Type → Type → Type) → ∀(b : Type) → Foldable (λ(a : Type) → F a b)
 let Foldable2 = λ(F : Type → Type → Type) → ∀(a : Type) → Foldable (λ(b : Type) → F a b)
 ```

-Two `Foldable` instances give us two `toList` functions (having types `F a b → List a` and `F a b → List b`).
+Two `Foldable` evidence values give us two `toList` functions (having types `F a b → List a` and `F a b → List b`).
 Those functions allow us to extract two lists (of types `List a` and `List Natural`) from a value of type `F a Natural`.
 With that, it is straightforward to translate the special code for the computations in `sizeFTree` and `depthFTree` into generic versions that work with all pattern bifunctors `F`.
 The code is: